Alex Sidles Kayaking Trips

 The most intriguing cultural site was a series of low sand dunes at the east end of the cove.
 A sign here said, “Hundreds of years ago, a man saw sea serpents sliding down the sand dunes.”
 No further explanation was given.

 I asked one of the Ahousaht guardians about the sea snake story.
 He told me it was more likely a reference to a vision someone had once had at the dunes, not a literal description of sea snakes.
 I was crestfallen to learn these had only been psychological or metaphorical sea snakes, not living reptiles, but the guardian did not seem to mind the difference.
 He asked if I had had any spiritual experiences on the coast.
-I think the answer is no. I seem to lack the knack for things like visions of sea snakes slithering down sand dunes.
+I think the answer is no. I seem to lack the knack for things like visions of sea serpents slithering down dunes.
 For me to have the same experience, I have to see the genuine article.

 Sunrise at Whitesand Cove.
 This time of year, the sunrises and sunsets take nearly an hour.